Sw1ftly/Lab1/README.md

 # Lab1

 How to set up the environment:
+- download all the files from this repo. aside from out directory since thats just output
+- get hamcrest and junit

--make a src directory
+- make a src directory
--within that make c and u directories
+- within that make c and u directories
--put all the code files into c
+- put all the code files into c
--put the testfile with unit tests into u
+- put the testfile with unit tests into u
--view screenshot on my Lab report if needed. (video and instructions show how it runs too if needed)
+- view screenshot on my Lab report if needed. (video and instructions show how it runs too if needed)

  How to compile/run the code: